 You can also earn a bad credit score if your credit history is limited or nonexistent.
 If you've never opened (or tried to open) a credit account of any kind -- a credit card, a loan, a charge card such as American Express or even had a medical bill go to collections, chances are that your credit report will be pretty sparse if not blank.
 If the credit bureaus don't have any information on your creditworthiness, it's difficult for a scoring model to calculate a score for you.

 How to improve a bad credit score

 If you have a bad credit score, improving that three-digit number is a wise goal.
-A higher credit score can unlock lower interest rates, better loan terms, new credit card options, available lines of credit and lower rates on things like insurance.
+You don't have to wait to do so (and shouldn't).
+Repairing your credit is a process that can start now.
+After all, a higher credit score can unlock lower interest rates, better loan terms, new credit card options, available lines of credit and lower rates on things like insurance.
 But wanting to improve your credit score and actually doing so are two very different things.